ncatlab/nlab-content/pages/0/2/1/6/26120/content.md

 ## Examples

-### Quantum observables are the Quatum state contextful scalars
+### Quantum observables are the Quantum state contextful scalars

 > (The following now starts out a little repetitive, recalling a special case of the general statement above.
 Will streamline...)